shenwei356/seqkit/README.md

 Since using of buffers and chunks, the memory occupation will be higher than cases of reading sequence one by one.
-The default value of chunk size (configurable by global flag `-c` or `--chunk-size`) is 1000, which is suitable for manipulating "small" sequences, e.g. FASTQ.
+The default value of chunk size (configurable by global flag `-c` or `--chunk-size`) is 1, which is suitable for most of cases.
+But for manipulating short sequences, e.g. FASTQ or FASTA of short sequences, you could set higher value, e.g. 1000.
-But for big genomes like human genome, smaller chunk size is prefered, e.g. 1.
+For big genomes like human genome, smaller chunk size is prefered, e.g. 1.
-And the buffer size is configurable by  global flag `-b` or `--buffer-size` (default value is the number of CPUs), therefore, you may set with smaller value to reduce memory usage.
+And the buffer size is configurable by  global flag `-b` or `--buffer-size` (default value is 1), therefore, you may set with higher value for short sequences to imporve performance.

 ***In summary, set smaller value for `-c` and `-b` when handling big FASTA file like human genomes.***

+### FASTA index

+For some commands, e.g. `subseq`, `sort` and `shuffle`, when input files are plain FASTA files, FASTA index file .fai will be created for rapid acccess of sequences and reducing memory occupation.

 ### Parallelization of CPU intensive jobs

 Most of the manipulations of FASTA/Q files are I/O intensive, to improve the performance, asynchronous parsing strategy is used.

-For CPU intensive jobs like `grep` with regular expressions, `locate` with sequence motifs, and `subseq` by GTF/BED files.
+For CPU intensive jobs like `grep` with regular expressions and `locate` with sequence motifs.
 The processes are parallelized with MapReduce model by multiple goroutine in golang, similar to but much lighter weight than threads.
 The concurrency number is configurable with global flag `-j` or `--threads`.